If you're like most homebuyers, you have two primary considerations in mind when you start looking for a home.

 Every seller wants the most amount of money they can for their home, and Real Estate Agents know this.
 If more than one Listing Agent is competing for the listing, then an easy way to win the battle is to over inflate the value of the property.
 This is done far too often, with many homes that are priced 10-20% over their true market value.

-Buyers say to themselves, "If no one else wanted to buy this home in the last 120 days, then I don't want it either...it must be a dog."
-These homes often expire (the listing runs out), forcing the seller to go through the listing process all over again.
+Buyers say to themselves, "If no one else wanted to buy this home - then I don't want it either...it must be a dog."
+These homes often expire (the listing runs out), forcing the seller to go through the listing process all over again - and rethink thier price.

 2. Somewhat Overpriced